 To use Croptime, growers select the weather station nearest their farm, select their crop and variety, and choose from a number of different forecasting options.
 Then they enter up to four prospective planting dates.
 For each planting date, Croptime predicts key growth stages and harvest maturity date.

 Right now Croptime can calculate time-to-harvest for four broccoli and seven cucumber varieties.
 Croptime can also predict when three important weeds (redroot pigweed, lambsquarter and hairy nightshade) are likely to go to seed and spread.
-Andrews said he and his colleagues aim to add 40 more vegetable variety models to Croptime during 2017.

 The Croptime project is supported by the Western Sustainable Agriculture Research and Education program (Western SARE) and Oregon Tilth.
 USPest is supported by the Western Integrated Pest Management Center.